Lua USB HID

 end

-A lookup table for Sync Event codes.
+A look-up table for Sync Event codes.

-A lookup table for Relative Event codes.
+A look-up table for Relative Event codes.

 Content